ECE-493-Capstone/SDCT_Final/README.md

 1. Visual Studio Code is installed
 2. Nodejs is installed
 3. Python3 is installed
   i.
-Required python modules.
-(The extension will attempt to install them however may fail, this will affect the capability of VoiceChat)
+Required python modules (The extension will attempt to install them however may fail, this will affect the capability of VoiceChat):
-    pyaudio
+    `pyaudio
     python-socketio
     pygame
     setuptools
-    requests
+    requests `
+4. Ipv6 Connectivity

 # Frontend